-Interestingly I read recently that some young people think that being sober is equal to a life of hell.
+Interestingly I read recently that some young people think that being sober equals a life of hell.
 I would be interested to hear what you think.

-There has been a change in behaviour amongst young people in the UK living (what some call) clean and sober lives.
+There appears to be a movement amongst young people in the UK living (what some call) clean and sober lives.
 They are advocating veganism and healthier food choices.
 They are also choosing to entertain friends with no or low alcohol substitutes.
-Despite all the things that we may consider that they are giving up, it appears that they are still having fun, enjoying others’ company, and living whole and valuable lives.
+Despite all the things that we may consider that they are giving up, it appears that they are still having fun, enjoying others’ company and living whole and useful lives.

 Can this be hell?
 What do you think?

-I consider the uninhibited behaviours that I thought at the time were OK.
-Well, not just OK, but fun and that I was entertaining and funny.
+I consider the uninhabited behaviours that I thought at the time were OK.
+Well, I was entertaining and funny, not just OK, but fun.

-I don’t know about you?
-But do I have any regrets?
+I don’t know about you.
+Do I have any regrets?
 No!

-I wouldn’t write this blog or do the work that I do as a hypnotherapist working with addictions if I did.
+I wouldn’t write this blog or my work as a hypnotherapist working with addictions.